centre-for-humanities-computing/chicago_corpus/data/corpus_description.md

 # Perplexity

 Perplexity as a measure can for a well-trained model, be used to approximate how surprising or complex a text can be for humans.
 [Our 2024 paper](https://aclanthology.org/2024.latechclfl-1.16.pdf) details the procedure for extracting perplexity scores and outlines the possible applications of this measure for literary texts.
+See the paper for further details.

 ### SELF_MODEL_PPL
-The perplexity as mesured via the self-trained model (for details, see [paper](https://aclanthology.org/2024.latechclfl-1.16.pdf))
+The perplexity as mesured via the self-trained model (smallest model with controlled training - the texts of the corpus were definitely not in this model's training)

 ### GPT2_PPL
-The perplexity as mesured via the small GPT2 model (for details, see [paper](https://aclanthology.org/2024.latechclfl-1.16.pdf))
+The perplexity as mesured via the small GPT2 model

 ### GPT2-XL_PPL
-The perplexity as mesured via the large GPT2 model (for details, see [paper](https://aclanthology.org/2024.latechclfl-1.16.pdf))
+The perplexity as mesured via the large GPT2 model

 ##

-# Quality_proxies
+# **QUALITY PROXIES**

 The quality metrics that we have collected belong to two main types: **crowd-based**, representing the result of many unfiltered readers (scores, counts), and, on the other hand, **expert-based**, drawn from prestigious proxies curated by experts, often institutionally affiliated (lists, series, etc.).
 It should be noted that this distnction is heuristic above all else, as various metrics, such as translation counts, are both subject to expert choice and the taste judgements of a larger readership.